Thomas More: Family life

 More insisted upon giving his daughters the same classical education as his son, an unusual attitude at the time.
 His eldest daughter, Margaret, attracted much admiration for her erudition, especially her fluency in Greek and Latin.
 More told his daughter of his pride in her academic accomplishments in September 1522, after he showed the bishop a letter she had written:

 When he saw from the signature that it was the letter of a lady, his surprise led him to read it more eagerly [...] he said he would never have believed it to be your work unless I had assured him of the fact, and he began to praise it in the highest terms [...] for its pure Latinity, its correctness, its erudition, and its expressions of tender affection.
 He took out at once from his pocket a portague [A Portuguese gold coin] [...] to send to you as a pledge and token of his good will towards you.

 More's decision to educate his daughters set an example for other noble families.
 Even Erasmus became much more favourable once he witnessed their accomplishments.

 A large portrait of More and his extended family, Sir Thomas More and Family, was painted by Hans Holbein the Younger; however, it was lost in a fire in the 18th century.
 More's grandson commissioned a copy, of which two versions survive.
-The Nostell copy of the portrait shown above also includes the family's two pet dogs and monkey.
+The Nostell copy of the portrait shown above also includes the family's household fool Henry Patenson, two pet dogs and monkey.

 Musical instruments such as a lute and viol feature in the background of the extant copies of Holbein's family portrait.
 More played the recorder and viol, and made sure his wives could join in the family consort.